Who is my neighbour?

 - Support our annual Vinnies CEO Sleepout the proceeds from which go to Vinnies hostels and homelessness shelters and services in capital cities and regional centres.

-- Follow our campaign to put pressure on the state and federal governments to sign a long term National Partnership Agreement on Homelessness.
+- Follow our campaign to put pressure on the state and territory governments to sign up to the two-year National Partnership Agreement on Homelessness announced by the federal government in March 2015.

 - Play a role in helping to halve homelessness by 2020 through volunteering your time.